Correspondence (Page 6) - from November 28th 2008

 August 31st 2009.

 Greetings - I obtained your email address from the website.
-I would appreciate youre assistance.
+I would appreciate your assistance.

 Thank you, Michael Garnett (Melbourne, Australia)